zolomatok/Johnny/README.md

 I'd like to thank the creators of [Pantry](https://github.com/nickoneill/Pantry) and [Haneke](https://github.com/Haneke/HanekeSwift) as those projects provided much of the inspiration and some code.
 Johnny was dreamed up to be the best of both worlds.

 ## License
-Alamofire is released under the MIT license.
+Johnny is released under the MIT license.
 See LICENSE for details.